stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 In this section, we explain how to reproduce the experiment of the paper in Section 5 In Section 5 of our paper, we evaluate the effectiveness of the STLmc tool using a number of hybrid system benchmarks and nontrivial STL properties.
-We consider a total of 18 cases as indicated in Table 2 of our paper, taking into account six benchmark models and three STL formulas for each model.
+We consider a total of 30 cases as indicated in Table 2 of our paper, taking into account ten benchmark models and three STL formulas for each model.

 We provide the script 'run_exp' in the 'scripts' subdirectory to automate the experiments.
 The models of the experiments are located in the 'benchmarks/paper' subdirectory.
-The following command run all these models (6 models, 3 formulas):
+The following command run all these models (10 models, 3 formulas):

-user@VB:~/CAV2022-AeC/scripts$ ./run-exp ../benchmarks/paper/ -t 1800
+user@VB:~/CAV2022-AeC/scripts$ ./run-exp ../benchmarks/paper/ -t 3600

-The command-line argument '-t 1800' denotes a 1800-second timeout.
+The command-line argument '-t 3600' denotes a 3600-second timeout.
 This command creates a 'log' subdirectory in the current directory.
 The log files for each case are in the 'log' subdirectory.

-The above command in VM took about 1 hour on AMD Ryzen 9 3.3GHz with quad-core and 4GB of memory.

 We provide the script 'gen-table' to generate a table summarizing results in the format of Table 2 in our paper.
 The script 'gen-table' uses the log files located in the 'log' subdirectory to generate